-Asset Management - Definition
+Asset Management - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 Table of ContentsWhat is Asset Management?What is an Asset Management Plan?
 What are the Components of an Asset Management Plan?What is an Asset System Description?What is a Standard of Service Definition?
 What is Current Asset Performance?
 What are Planned Actions and Lifecycle Management?
 What is a Costs Statement?
 What is a Benefits Statement?
 What is an Improvements Statement?

 Asset management is any system or approach that manages and controls things of value (assets).
 This means a systematic process of operating, maintaining, upgrading, and disposing of assets cost-effectively.